 Retail establishments, restaurants, and private landowners are legally obligated to protect the safety of visitors and business invitees.
 This includes remedying dangerous property conditions and notifying visitors of any hazards which cannot be remedied in a timely manner.

 An Atlantic County premises liability lawyer may assist you when a property owner neglects these obligations and causes you harm as a result.
-Assistance from a qualified personal injury attorney may help you obtain a judgment or settlement to address the financial and non-economic costs of your damages.
+Assistance from our personal injury attorneys in Atlantic County may help you obtain a judgment or settlement to address the financial and non-economic costs of your damages.

 Legal Obligations of Property Owners in Atlantic County